ecitsolutions/Autotask/README.md

 ## Version 2.0.0-beta1

-- UPDATE: New function Get-AtwsPicklistValue -Entity <entityname> -FieldName <field name> for easy access to picklist values and labels
+- UPDATE: New function Get-AtwsPicklistValue -Entity $entityName -FieldName $fieldName for easy access to picklist values and labels
 - UPDATE: Replaced [ValidateSet()] with [ArgumentCompleter()] for picklist!
 No longer any need for a personal cache on disk!
 Just load the module, connect and go!
 - DEPRECATED: There is no longer any need to cache files to disk to support intellisense for picklists.
 Removed code for personal disk cache.
 - REQUIREMENT: Moved minimum PowerShell requirement up from 4 to 5.